mikolajhere/kanban-dashboard/README.md

-# React TypeScript DND-Kit Kanban Dashboard
+# Kanban Dashbord

 A simple Kanban dashboard built with React, TypeScript, and DND-Kit for drag-and-drop functionality.
+Trello inspiried.

 ## Table of Contents